Keuchel to join Braves soon, will start Saturday in Triple-A

 The team confirmed Friday night that the 2015 American League Cy Young Award winner had agreed to a one-year contract.
 He’s scheduled to pitch Saturday for Triple-A Gwinnett.

-During a conference call, Keuchel said he has been pitching seven innings in simulated games in Southern California.
+During a conference call, Keuchel said he has been pitching seven innings in simulated games in Southern California, and he’s eager to start pitching for the Braves.

+“I’m built up to go 5 or 6 innings at least,” he said.
+“There’s no concrete timetable, but I would expect, knowing how I operate, it wouldn’t be long at all.”

+“It’s a little surreal,” Soroka said.
+“It’s exciting when you see a team where we’ve got so much talent and experience.
+To add a guy like him hopefully gives us confidence to make a run for it.”

-A two-time All-Star, Keuchel is 76-63 with a 3.66 ERA in seven major league seasons, all with the Astros.
+Keuchel is 76-63 with a 3.66 ERA in seven major league seasons, all with the Astros.

+“He makes everybody better,” Braves general manager Alex Anthopoulos said.
+“The innings, the competitiveness, the experience, the winning — there are not a lot of opportunities to get guys like this.
+We’re real excited.”

 Follow Steven Wine on Twitter: http://twitter.com/Steve_Wine